‘Vast majority’ of Labour MPs want to see democracy in Venezuela, says Starmer

 Sir Keir Starmer has come under pressure from MPs on Labour’s left to condemn the US military action that saw Venezuelan president Nicolas Maduro captured and taken to New York.

+Labour MP Emily Thornberry, who is chairwoman of the Foreign Affairs Select Committee, told Times Radio: “I’m not going to pretend this isn’t difficult.
+And it is important that we keep a very important ally like America on board.
+We have, particularly, Ukraine and the interests of Ukraine that we need to consider.

+“But it’s meaningless if we don’t support international law.
+That’s my point.
+I don’t think that we can just look away and say nothing.
+I don’t think on balance that it’s the right thing to do.”

-They include Liverpool Riverside MP Kim Johnson, who questioned whether the UK still stood for “international law and sovereignty”.
+Liverpool Riverside MP Kim Johnson questioned whether the UK still stood for “international law and sovereignty”.

 Sir Keir has resisted such demands, saying over the weekend he would wait to “establish the facts”.